 Well-Hall (Henry Playford: Dancing Master 11th Edition, 1701)

 A beautiful flowing dance with a beautiful three-time tune.
 For me the enjoyment comes from dancing with a good partner and fitting the whole thing to the music.
 But some people don't know what I'm talking about, or just can't be bothered to find that magic moment when you finish the turn 1½ together at exactly the same time, and then cast in unison.
-So many people seem to be afraid that they will be late, so they rush the end of the turn in order to have a bar to spare before they cast off.
+Many people seem to be afraid that they will be late, so they rush the end of the turn in order to have a bar to spare before they cast off.
 If they can't see this, I don't suppose I can say anything to convince them of it.

 Heidenröslein (Pat Shaw)